Azasakhe/Netflix/How-install-the-addon.md

 Now open Kodi and in the browser addon, choose _Install from zip file_, navigate to the home folder and install: repository.castagnait-1.0.0.zip

 Then choose _Install from repository_, select CastagnaIT repository and Netflix addon.

+### Installing on Raspbian (Raspberry system)
+Download the repository zip file: [repository.castagnait-1.0.0.zip](https://github.com/castagnait/repository.castagnait/raw/master/repository.castagnait-1.0.0.zip)

+Open Raspberry Terminal app and run these commands:<br/>
+pip install --user pycryptodomex<br/>
+sudo apt install kodi-inputstream-adaptive

+Now open Kodi and follow the menu: `Add-ons` > `My add-ons` > `VideoPlayer InputStream`<br/>
+so click on `InpuStream Adaptive` and enable it.

+Return to the add-on browser, choose _Install from zip file_, navigate to the download folder and install: repository.castagnait-1.0.0.zip

+Then choose _Install from repository_, select CastagnaIT repository and Netflix addon.